Selling a house with asbestos

 Asbestos isn’t a modern material nor is invented by a man.
 Asbestos fibres are naturally occurring in the environment.
 Its properties are known to man for over 4000 years.

-Up until 1999 when asbestos was completely banned in the UK the hazardous material was commonly used in floor tiles and ceiling tiles, as well as roofing materials.
-Asbestos is fire resistant and does not conduct electricity, it seemed like a perfect material to use in the construction industry until health concerns were raised.
+Asbestos is fire resistant and does not conduct electricity, it seemed like a perfect construction material for to use in the construction industry until health concerns were raised.

 What does asbestos look like and where to find asbestos?

-In 1999 UK government banned using any type of asbestos in construction work, but many houses build pre-1999 can be made using some form of asbestos.
+In 1999 UK government banned using any type of asbestos in construction work, but many houses build pre-1999 can be made using asbestos removed some form of asbestos.

 The problem is that you may not know that you’ve been exposed to asbestos for years as it takes a long time from asbestos exposure to possible health issues to become apparent.
-Asbestos found in residential properties if in good condition does not need to be removed.
-The removal is not legally required but it needs to be maintained so it stays intact.
+Asbestos found in residential properties if house building is in good condition does not need to be removed.
+The removal potential asbestos exposures is not legally required but it needs to be maintained so it stays intact.

-Asbestos removal could be more dangerous to human health if left undisturbed.
+Asbestos removal could be more dangerous to human health if asbestos cement left undisturbed.

-You can’t see or feel or smell asbestos.
+You can’t see asbestos stop or feel or smell asbestos in your home.
 Professionals find the particles of asbestos dangerous.

-Asbestos fibres, when inhaled, will affect lungs and lungs lining.
+Asbestos fibres, when inhaled, will negatively affect the lungs and lungs lining.
 There are many asbestos-related illnesses.
 Some of them are non-cancerous and in some instances, asbestos can cause lung cancer.

 How to remove asbestos?

-So once again – do not attempt to remove it yourself!
+So once again – do not attempt to sell a house, remove it yourself!

 How to sell a property with asbestos?